-• I/O address: 378 (hexadecimal)
+- I/O address: 378 (hexadecimal)

-• Interrupt: irrelevant
+- Interrupt: irrelevant

-• Mode: Normal, SPP, or Output Only
+- Mode: Normal, SPP, or Output Only

-· DMA: disabled
+- DMA: disabled

-If the printer cannot be addressed on the parallel port despite these settings, enter the I/O address explicitly in accordance with the setting in the BIOS in the form 0×378 in /etc/modprobe.conf.
-If there are two parallel ports that are set to the I/O addresses 378 and 278 (hexadecimal), enter these in the form 0×378 , 0×278 .
+If the printer cannot be addressed on the parallel port despite these settings, enter the I/O address explicitly in accordance with the setting in the BIOS in the form $0 \times 378$ in /etc/modprobe.conf.
+If there are two parallel ports that are set to the I/O addresses 378 and 278 (hexadecimal), enter these in the form $0 \times 378$ , $0 \times 278$ .

-If interrupt 7 is free, it can be activated with the entry shown in Example 31.1, "/etc/modprobe.conf: Interrupt Mode for the First Parallel Port" (page 478).
+If interrupt 7 is free, it can be activated with the entry shown in Example 11.1, "/etc/modprobe.conf: Interrupt Mode for the First Parallel Port" (page 244).
 Before activating the interrupt mode, check the file /proc/interrupts to see which interrupts are already in use.
 Only the interrupts currently being used are displayed.
 This may change depending on which hardware components are active.
 The interrupt for the parallel port must not be used by any other device.
-If you are not sure, use the polling mode with irg=none.
+If you are not sure, use the polling mode with irq=none.

-Example 31.1 /etc/modprobe.conf: Interrupt Mode for the First Parallel Port
+Example 11.1 /etc/modprobe.conf: Interrupt Mode for the First Parallel Port

 '''

-alias parport_lowlevel parport_pc

-options parport_pc io=0x378 irq=7
+alias parport_lowlevel parport_pc options parport_pc io=0x378 irq=7

 '''

-31.7.4 Network Printer Connections
+11.7.4 Network Printer Connections